Harmonica: Related instruments

 The concertina, diatonic and chromatic accordions and the melodica are all free-reed instruments that developed alongside the harmonica.
-Indeed, the similarities between harmonicas and so-called "diatonic" accordions or melodeons is such that in German the name for the former is "Mundharmonika" and the latter "Handharmonika," which translate as "mouth harmonica" and "hand harmonica."
+Indeed, the similarities between harmonicas and so-called "diatonic" accordions or melodeons is such that in German the name for the former is "Mundharmonika" and the latter "Handharmonika", which translate as "mouth harmonica" and "hand harmonica".
 In Scandinavian languages, an accordion is called variants of "trekkspill" (pull play) or "trekkharmonika" whereas a harmonica is called "munnspill" (mouth play) or "mundharmonika" (mouth harmonica).
 The names for the two instruments in the Slavic languages are also either similar or identical.
 The harmonica shares similarities to all other free-reed instruments by virtue of the method of sound production.

-The glass harmonica has the word "harmonica" in its name, but it is not related to free-reed instruments.
+The glass harmonica, invented by Benjamin Franklin in 1761, has the word "harmonica" in its name, but it is not related to free-reed instruments.
 The glass harmonica is a musical instrument formed from a nested set of graduated glass cups mounted sideways on an axle.
 Each of the glass cups is tuned to a different note, and they are arranged in a scalar order.
 It is played by touching the rotating cups with wetted fingers, causing them to vibrate and produce a sustained "singing" tone.